-What kind of digital content can you create on Amazon?
+What kind of digital products can you sell on Amazon?

-Books: If you are interested in writing books, Amazon offers at least three ways to sell books, two of which are strictly digital.
-First, you can sell physical copies of the books on Amazon, using Amazon FBA.
-Or you can sell ebooks through Amazon’s Kindle Direct Publishing (KDP) which offers two ways to do it: digital and “print on demand.”
+- Books: If you are interested in writing books, Amazon offers at least three ways to sell books, two of which are strictly digital.
+You can sell physical copies of the books on Amazon, using Amazon FBA, or you can sell ebooks through Amazon’s Kindle Direct Publishing (KDP) which offers two ways to do it: digital and “print on demand.”

-What do you need to become a digital content creator on Amazon?
+What do you need to sell digital products on Amazon?

 The best part about becoming a digital content creator on Amazon is that you don’t need to have a ton of start-up capital to do it.
 What you need is your unique story or concept, as well as these three common denominators to success:

 Whatever it is that you do, make sure you know you’re doing!
-This doesn’t mean that you have to be the world’s leading expert on the subject.
-But whatever you write about or create, you should know enough about it to create credible content and be able to continuously create new content around that topic.
+This doesn’t mean that you have to be the world’s leading expert on the subject, but you should know enough about whatever your create to make credible content and be able to continuously create new content around that topic.

 For example, if you’re creating recipe books for Kindle Direct Publishing, you should probably know your way around the kitchen.
 And if you’re a musician that writes heavy metal covers, be sure you know plenty about heavy metal music.

-In a lot of ways, content creation is a numbers game.
-(Consider this notion that 20% of what you create will account for 80% of your sales.)
-The more you create, the more likely you’ll be seen.
+In a lot of ways, content creation is a numbers game (consider the notion that 20% of what you create will account for 80% of your sales).
+The more you create, the more likely you are to be seen.

 The key to consistency lies in focus and willpower.
-If you struggle with these, don’t worry.
-The best way to improve your focus is to ignore the outputs and, instead, concern yourself with your inputs.
+If you struggle with these, though, don’t worry.
+The best way to improve your focus is to ignore the outputs and instead concern yourself with your inputs.

-If you want to write a book, don’t worry about finishing the book.
+If you want to write a book, don’t focus specifically on finishing the book.
 Instead, worry about writing 1,000 words before lunch.
 Do that every day and you’ll have a 30,000 word manuscript ready by the end of the month.

 Knowledge of Marketing